American Food for American Families

 Continued Expansion

 In 2002, U.S. Sugar undertook a $2.5 million expansion of the sugarcane refinery and added liquid sugar capabilities.
 The expanded facility was 300,000 square feet and sat on 5.5 acres.
 Processing capacity rose to 600,000 tons per year.
-With added space, U.S. Sugar became the first fully integrated refinery in the nation with the ability to take sugarcane processing from field to end consumer.
-The company was now processing, packaging, warehousing and servicing consumer and retail markets as well as bulk industrial customers.
 That same year, Southern Gardens Citrus purchased the 3,762-acre Alcoma Groves adjacent to its own Dunwoody Grove, bringing total citrus acreage to more than 32,000 acres.

-In 2008, the milling and refining facility in Clewiston was consolidated and totally automated.
+In 2008, the milling and refining facility in Clewiston consolidated and automated sugarcane milling and refining operations.
 The company took great pride in knowing that it was now operating the world’s largest vertically integrated sugarcane milling and refining facility capable of processing up to 42,000 tons of sugarcane per day and producing 800,000 tons of sugar per year.

 In 2010, U.S. Sugar continued its successful and innovative land and water management systems, called Best Management Practices, to help preserve and protect the environment.
 In October that same year, the company sold 26,800 acres of land to the South Florida Water Management District to assist with the River of Grass Everglades restoration initiative that provides additional water project areas.